 Application of Cognitive-Behaviour Therapy to common mental health disorders, anxiety, depression, substance abuse and psychotic disorders.
-Participants are required to be employed by a DHB, PHO or NGO in a supervised clinical mental health setting.
+Participants are required to be employed by a DHB, or a Ministry of Health funded PHO or NGO in a supervised clinical mental health setting.

 This Postgraduate Certificate course is specifically designed for registered health professionals who wish to extend their existing skills and qualifications.
 The course is both practical and applied and is designed so participants develop skills which enable them to use Cognitive-Behaviour Therapy (CBT) in their workplace.
 Establishing a firm theoretical knowledge base, it shows how CBT is used as a framework for assessing and gaining understanding of a patient's psychological distress and then formulating and implementing an intervention based on that conceptualisation.